-US employees typically spend only 1% of their work week on training and development, so employers need to confirm that they use that time productively.
+US employees typically spend only 1% of their work week on training and development, so employers need to be sure that they use that time productively.
 That’s where VR can help.

 4x faster to train than in the classroom

 What took two hours to learn in the classroom could possibly be learned in only 30 minutes using VR.
-When you account for extra time needed for first-time learners to review, be fitted for and be taught to use the VR headset, V-learners still complete training three times faster than classroom.
-And this only accounts for time actually spent in the classroom learning, not the additional time required to travel to the classroom for learning.
+When you account for extra time needed for first-time learners to review, be fitted for and be taught to use the VR headset, V-learners still complete training three times faster than classroom learners.
+And that figure only accounts for the time actually spent in the classroom, not the additional time required to travel to the classroom itself.

 When learning soft skills, confidence is a key driver of success.
 In difficult circumstances, such as having to give negative feedback to an employee, people generally wish they could practice handling the situation in a safe environment.
 With VR, they can.

 Because it provides the ability to practice in an immersive, low-stress environment, VR-based training results in higher confidence levels and an improved ability to actually apply the learning on the job.
 In fact, learners trained with VR were up to 275% more confident to act on what they learned after training—a 40% improvement over classroom and 35% improvement over e-learn training.

 40% greater improvement in confidence than classroom learners and 35% improvement over e-learners to act on what they learned after training in VR

 People connect, understand and remember things more deeply when their emotions are involved.
 (We learned that during the VR study and multiple BXT experiences, where we gathered different viewpoints and worked together to identify what matters most.)
 Simulation-based learning in VR gives individuals the opportunity to feel as if they’ve had a meaningful experience.